ZIP code formats: A global guide to accurate postal codes

 Asia

 Asian countries broadly use five or six-digit numeric codes.
 China and Japan’s systems specify the province or prefecture with the first digits and the city or district with the remaining ones.
-India and Pakistan start their six-digit codes with a zone indicator, while Singapore and Hong Kong’s six-digit codes uniquely identify sectors or buildings.
+India and Cambodia start their six-digit codes with a zone indicator, while Singapore and Taiwan’s six-digit codes uniquely identify sectors or buildings.

 South Korea and Vietnam use a five-digit postal code system.